giyu51/XRay-Pneumonia-Detection-GUI/README.md

 To run this project, you need to have the following dependencies installed:

+-   🐍 [Python](https://www.python.org/downloads/): Python is a programming language used by this project.

 - 📦 [pip](https://pip.pypa.io/en/stable/): A package manager for installing Python libraries and packages.

 - 🧠 [TensorFlow](https://www.tensorflow.org/): An open-source machine learning framework used for training the X-ray pneumonia classification model.